 There has been a lot of discussion about the rise of intelligent machines in the last year.
 Here are 4 recent books about the subject with a brief description of each.

 At the heart of film maker Barrat’s book is the prophecy of the British mathematician I.J.
 Good, a colleague of Alan Turing.
 Good reasoned that once machines became more intelligent than humans, then the machines would design other machines leading to an intelligence explosion which would leave humans far behind.
 Is this true?
-What Barrat finds is that almost half of experts in the field expected intelligent machines within 15 years, and a large majority expected them shortly thereafter.
+What Barrat finds is that almost half of experts in the field expect intelligent machines within 15 years, and a large majority expect them shortly thereafter.
 Barrett concludes that this intelligence explosion will lead almost immediately to the singularity, although we have no idea what these machines will do.

 Eclipse of Man: Human Extinction and the Meaning of Progress, by Charles T Rubin:

 The political philosopher Rubin’s book explores the roots of our desire to use technology to alter the human condition.
 This urge has aided humans greatly in the past, but Rubin believes that technologically minded idealists think of humanity itself as a problem.
 This is a mistake, he believes, and allowing machines to make our decisions is problematic.
 Instead of improving us, our technology might supplant us.
 It will act like a hostile alien invader.

 Smarter Than Us: The Rise of Machine Intelligence, by Stuart Armstrong: